AlbanPerli/AlbanPerli.github.io/_posts/2018-9-16-iOS-Spectrogram.md

 Still a long way to get a real spectrogram, but enought for today!

+---

-Here is the full porject:
+Here is the full project: https://github.com/AlbanPerli/iOS-Spectrogram

+---